Jim Wise

 • DNS and BIND, client and server, versions 4.95 through 9.3, including large domain administration issues

-• Backup software, including enterprise solutions from Legato and Veritas, plus dump/restore, tar, and amanda
+• Backup software, including enterprise solutions from EMC and Symantec, plus VTL and online deduplication solutions

 • NFS, client and server, including performance tuning and monitoring